-The National Football League is celebrating the Golden Anniversary of it’s biggest event as Cam Newton and the Carolina Panthers take on Peyton Manning’s Denver Broncos in Super Bowl 50 at Levi’s Stadium in Santa Clara, California.
+The National Football League is celebrating the 55th Anniversary of its biggest event on February 7th as Patrick “GOAT IN WAITING” Mahomes and the Kansas City Chiefs take on Tom “GOAT” Brady’s Denver Broncos in Super Bowl 55 at Raymond James Stadium in Tampa Bay, Fla.

-Leading up to the big game, The Shadow League has shared some of our most memorable reflections from the event that has become much bigger than football, morphing into an essential piece of the tapestry that defines who we are as an American society.
+Over the next few days, The Shadow League will be sharing some of our most memorable reflections from the game that has become much bigger than football, especially during these COVIS-19 pandemic-ridden times, morphing into an essential piece of the tapestry that defines who we are as an American society.

 Super Bowl XXXVIII was a great matchup between the New England Patriots and the Carolina Panthers.
 It was the first Super Bowl appearance for Panthers, who had gone 1-15 just two seasons prior, the New England Patriots were making their second trip in three years.

 The game was largely a defensive struggle through most of the first half, but a burst of offense late in the second quarter gave New England a 14-10 advantage at the end of the first half.
-It was shaking up to be a scourcher on the football field.
-Indeed, some say it was the greatest Super Bowl to date.
+It was shaking up to be a scorcher on the football field.
+Indeed, some say it was one of the greatest Super Bowls to date.

 The halftime show featured music superstars P. Diddy, Jessica Simpson, Ocean of Soul, Kid Rock Nelly, Janet Jackson and Justin Timberlake.
 Though the Super Bowl halftime shows history is rooted in American soul music, it had become very much soulless over the years.